kashisau/kashis.com.au/src/pages/photography.md

     title: Sunset on the Arno
     blurb: A Tuscan sunset captured on the Arno river in Florence in the summertime.
     image: /img/photo-sunset-on-the-arno.jpg
-  - babel:
+  - flicker:
-    title: Tower of Babel
+    title: Flicker in darkness
-    blurb: A wheeled chariot built for the yearly harvest festival in Kathmandu Valley.
+    blurb: A small temple in Kathmandu's southern suburb of Jawalakhel opens its doors for a nighttime devotional.
-    image: /img/photo-tower-of-babel.jpg
+    image: /img/photo-flicker-in-darkness.jpg
   - jomsom:
     title: Twilight in Jomsom
     blurb: A mountain that forms the valley of Jomsom during the first flecks of sunrise.